canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

 ### Checklist

 - Implement identity and authorization mechanisms for all employees, partners and customer profiles, leveraging strategies that are proportional to the sensitivity of your service.
-- "Shift security left,” ensuring that security is a consideration in requirements from the very beginning of service design through technical development, and is equally elegantly designed.
+- "Shift security left,” ensuring that security is a consideration in requirements from the very beginning of service design through technical development, and is equally elegantly designed aligned with UI and process flows.
 - Implement or onboard to an Identity and Access Management (IAM) solution that ensures users’ credentials are trusted and portable across devices of the user’s choice.
-- Ensure your IAM solution is able to confirm users’ identities as early in (or prior to) establishing a trusted connection as possible.
+- Ensure your IAM solution is able to confirm users’ identities as early in (or prior to) establishing a trusted connection as possible - use device tokens, and previously negotiated shared secrets. **(HTTPS Only - OneGC Architectural Checklist)**
-- Where possible, provide users simple means of authentication (e.g.: biometrics) to your service.
+- Where possible, provide users easily-accessible means of authentication (e.g.: biometrics) to your service - take advantage of improvements in consumer technologies.
-- Provide users adequate information to ensure they fully understand the authority they are providing to 3rd party services.
+- Provide users adequate information (*Terms and Conditions / Privacy Agreement*) to ensure they fully understand the authority they are providing to 3rd party services.
-- Maintain logs of user access to provide both users and business owners assurance that credentials are persistently secure.
+- Maintain logs of user access to provide both users and business owners assurance that credentials are continually secure, and the system trustworthy.
 - Implement layered defenses to reduce exposure to cyber threats with increased awareness and understanding to proactively manage such threats (OneGC product design criteria)
 - Implement protective measures to enable the secure processing and sharing of data and information across government (OneGC product design criteria)